 - Evaluation by a team of providers with experience in all aspects of lung cancer diagnosis, staging, and team-based treatment

 - The expertise of the Multidisciplinary Thoracic Oncology Conference for consensus treatment decisions

 - Access to the newest standard and investigational therapies

-- Opportunities to meet with an information specialist, dietitian and social worker to discuss concerns or special needs
+- Opportunities to meet with a treatment navigator, dietitian, and social worker to discuss concerns or special needs

 - Quick turnaround of reports to referring physicians